 Both Cookie and Llewellen must eventually decide if they will be defined by their past or learn to move beyond it, even if some emotional scars are too deep to ever fully heal; even when there are no definitive answers to their many questions.
 There is a surreal and poetic sensibility to Syllables of Rain that is, in just the right moments, contrasted by a sober and unprotected reality.
 In this short novel, nothing is out of place; emotions are bottled for consumption—and through a careful balance of lyrical wording, rhythmic pacing, and meticulous detail, the scope of its themes will entice the reader to ponder questions both big and small.
 This story may be told through the narrow window of two men's perceptions, but it delves into a timeless internal conflict that all of us must, at some point, face, examine, and contemplate the mystery of.

-D. S. LLITERAS is the author of ten books that have received national acclaim.
+D. S. LLITERAS is the author of thirteen books that have received national acclaim.
 He has served with the U.S. Navy, the U.S. Marine Corps, and the Norfolk Fire Department.
 He has a BA and MFA from Florida State University and is a member of the IAFF.